libremap/libremap-webui/doc-api.md

   * `lat`: (required, number) latitude in degrees, range [-180,180], EPSG:3857.
   * `lon`: (required, number) longitude in degrees, range [-90,90], EPSG:3857.
   * `elev`: (optional, number) elevation in meters above mean sea level.
-* `aliases`: (optional, object):
+* `aliases`: (optional, array): each element is an object with the following keys:
-  * keys: aliases under which the router is known (for example in OLSR- or BATMAN-networks).
+  * `alias`: (required, string): alias name under which the router is known (for example in OLSR- or BATMAN-networks).
 Note that MAC-addresses or other information may be stored here.
 You may want to use a hash of MAC-addresses for privacy reasons.
 If you do that, just make sure that the same hash function is used for the `links`, see below.
-  * values: the value is an object with currently only one optional key `type`.
-Its value may, for example, describe the routing protocol where the router is known under this alias, see the [example](#json-example) below.
+  * `type`: (optional, string) this value may, for example, describe the routing protocol where the router is known under this alias, see the [example](#json-example) below.
-* `links`: (optional, object)
+* `links`: (optional, array) each element is an object with the following keys:
-  * keys: an alias name of the remote router.
+  * `alias`: (required, string) an alias name of the remote router.
-  * values: (required, object):
   * `type`: (optional, string) the alias type of the remote router, see `aliases` above.
   * `quality`: (optional, number) quality of the link, in range [0, 1] where 0 is the poorest and 1 is the best link quality.
   * `attributes`: (optional, object) you may store arbitrary information for a link here, e.g. link information that depends on the routing protocol (like LQ, NLQ and ETX values in OLSR).
 * `site`: (optional, string) a site this router belongs to, e.g. `"roof town hall"`.
 * `community`: (optional, string) a community this router belongs to, e.g. `"Freifunk/Berlin"`.
 * `attributes`: (optional, object) you may store arbitrary information for the router here.